 As part of the eCQM Strategy Project burden reduction recommendations, CMS is working with measure development contracts to increase transparency of testing results and will provide a transparent workspace in which stakeholders can comment on new measures' workflows and testing.
-Finally, there are significant challenges in accessing, extracting, and integrating data from one or more health IT sources.
-The widespread use of a large number of vendors, and an absence of standardized elements and transfer protocols, promotes a fragmented system containing many data silos that cannot always effectively exchange data.
+Finally, there are significant challenges in accessing, extracting, and integrating data from one or more health IT sources.76 The widespread use of a large number of vendors, and an absence of standardized elements and transfer protocols, promotes a fragmented system containing many data silos that cannot always effectively exchange data.
 Additionally, many health care providers report difficulties in retrieving or extracting data from their existing health IT systems, with many health care organizations forced to commission custom data reports or extractions in order to access data necessary for quality and health IT program reporting.
-These custom solutions only add to the already existing financial and human resource burden of health IT use for health IT Certification Criteria should help alleviate some of these issues, the actual adoption of API technology was not yet prevalent enough at the time of the writing of this report to make a significant impact on data accessibility.
+These custom solutions only add to the already existing financial and human resource burden of health IT use for health care organizations.
+While the adoption of proposed API technology standards as part of ONC's 2015 Edition Health IT Certification Criteria should help alleviate some of these issues, the actual adoption of API technology was not yet prevalent enough at the time of the writing of this report to make a significant impact on data accessibility.
+In addition, a number of stakeholders expressed concerns about the security of patient information when using API technology for both reporting and providing access to electronic information.